 There are a range of fantastic mountaineering and climbing opportunities in the park in all seasons.
-Winter climbing to the mountain summits is suitable for experienced hikers and climbers only.
 There are also many rock-climbing opportunities in the summer season.

 Mount Ruapehu is the spectacular location of New Zealand's two largest ski fields, Whakapapa and Turoa.
 Visit the Ruapehu Alpine Lifts website.

 Each ski field is approximately 550 ha in size, and include a wide range of terrain types suitable for beginner to advance skiers and snowboarders.
 There is also a smaller ski field on the eastern side of the mountain called Tukino.
 Visit the Tukino website.

 Tongariro National Park is located in the central North Island.
 It is easily accessed by road and a 4–5 hr drive from both Auckland and Wellington.
 Whakapapa Village is the main gateway into the park, accessible on the western side off SH48.

 Daily national bus services are available to and from Tongariro National Park and the nearby towns of Ohakune, Waiouru, National Park, and Tūrangi.
 Various shuttle buses meet the national buses and trains at Whakapapa Village and nearby towns.